mariapv45/anime-grid-nextjs/README.md

 ## 📝 Notes

 This is my submission for the Leonardo.AI Front-End Engineer role.
-Anime Grid is a modern, responsive web app where users can browse anime, check out details in a modal, and manage their profile.
-It’s built with Next.js, Chakra UI, and Apollo Client, with simple cookie-based persistence for user info.

 - **Cookies** are used to persist user information (username and job title) across sessions without needing a backend or database.
 This enables a seamless and personalized experience when users return to the site.
 - **Middleware** helps protect routes by checking for the presence of the user cookie.
 If the cookie is missing, users are redirected to the login page.
 This ensures only users with a valid session can access protected pages like the anime grid.